Inside a volcano

 Part 1: The hike

-The hike is from the meeting point to the base camp of the volcano.
-It is through the beautiful lava fields and the distance is about 3 kilometers each way (40-50 minutes each way).
-The hike requires a moderate level of fitness as the last 10 minutes of the hike is very challenging with an elevation of around 350 ft.
+The hike is from the meeting point/ visitor centre to the base camp of the volcano.
+It is through the beautiful lava fields and the distance is about 3 kilometers one way (takes around 40 to 50 minutes one way).
+The hike requires a moderate level of fitness as the last 10 minutes of the hike is very challenging with an elevation of around 350 feet.

-On the day of my tour, the weather was very bad.
-The weather was freezing cold and it was constantly raining with the wind gushing at 35 kms/hour.
+Unfortunately on the day of my tour, the weather was very bad.
+It was freezing cold and it was constantly raining with the wind gushing at 35 kilometres per hour.
+In spite of this bad weather, the tour went ahead and we hiked in the rain.
+We were given the rain coats so we can protect ourselves from the rain.

 Inside a volcano called 'Thrihnukagigur'